 If you are a beneficial owner whose shares are held of record by a broker, you must instruct the broker how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
-This is called a "broker non-vote."
+This is called a "broker nonvote."
 In these cases, your shares are present at the Annual Meeting for purposes of determining the presence of a quorum, but will not be able to vote on those matters for which specific authorization is required under NYSE rules.

-If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority under NYSE rules to vote your shares on the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2022, even if the broker does not receive voting instructions from you.
-However, your broker does not have discretionary authority to vote on the election of seven director nominees to serve one-year terms, or the advisory approval of our executive compensation without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.
+If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority under NYSE rules to vote your shares on the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2023, even if the broker does not receive voting instructions from you.
+However, your broker does not have discretionary authority to vote on the election of seven director nominees to serve one-year terms, the advisory approval of our executive compensation, or the advisory approval of the frequency of the advisory vote to approve our executive compensation without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.